mdn/content/files/en-us/web/http/headers/cache-control/index.md

 The following terms are used in this document; many but not all are from the specification.

-- `Cache Storage`
+- `(HTTP) Caches`
-  - : Storage which holds requests and responses for reusing in subsequent requests.
+  - : Implementation which holds requests and responses for reusing in subsequent requests.
 May be either a shared or private cache.
 - `Shared Cache`
-  - : Cache storage that exists between the origin server and clients (e.g. Proxy, CDN) It stores a single response and reuses it with multiple users, so developers should avoid storing personalized contents to be cached in the shared cache.
+  - : Caches that exists between the origin server and clients (e.g. Proxy, CDN) It stores a single response and reuses it with multiple users, so developers should avoid storing personalized contents to be cached in the shared cache.
 - `Private Cache`
-  - : Cache storage that exists in the client.
+  - : Caches that exists in the client.
 Also called _local cache_, or even just _browser cache_ etc. It can store and reuse personalized content for a single user.
 - `Store response`
-  - : Store a response in cache storage when it's cacheable.
+  - : Store a response in caches when it's cacheable.
 But it's not always reused as-is.
 (Usually "cache" means storing a response.)
 - `Reuse response`
   - : Reuse cached responses for subsequent requests.
 - `Revalidate response`